 Now click on your domain name and you'll see all sorts of info including nameserver 1 and nameserver 2.
 Click on 'I have a specific nameservers for my domains.'
 Now, simply replace the text in 'nameserver 1' with the nameserver 1 text in your BlueHost welcome e-mail, and do the same thing for 'nameserver 2.'
 Then click okay.

-- Using your login info found inside of the welcome e-mail from BlueHost, log into your BlueHost account.
-Click "hosting" from the top menu and then click the "Wordpress" icon found underneath the website area.
+First, using your login info found inside of the welcome e-mail from BlueHost, log into your BlueHost account.
+Second, click "hosting" from the top menu and then click the "Wordpress" icon found underneath the website area.

 - Select your domain name and click the "check domain" button.

 - Check the "I have read the terms ..." blah blah blah option and then click "install now."